christophehurpeau/check-package-dependencies/README.md

 ### Uses Cases

 - Check devDependencies are exact versions
+- Check resolutions versions matches versions in devDependencies or dependencies
 - Check direct peer dependencies are respected, and list exceptions
 - Check some dependencies in your package.json respect another dependency dependencies
 - Lock versions depending on certain conditions